ANSI Art Converter & Generator (Image to .ANS)

 How to Convert an Image to ANSI Art

-1. Upload your imageDrag and drop a PNG, JPG, GIF, or WebP file onto the upload area, or click to browse.
+1. Upload your imageDrag and drop a PNG, JPG, GIF (animated too), or WebP file onto the upload area, or click to browse.

-3. Fine-tune (optional)Adjust width, color mode, character set, saturation, contrast, and background color in Advanced Settings.
+3. Fine-tune (optional)Adjust width, colors, dithering, brightness, transparency, and custom palette in Advanced Settings.

-4. Download or copySave the .ans file or copy the raw ANSI codes to your clipboard.
+4. Download or copySave the .ans file, copy the ANSI codes, or export all GIF frames as a ZIP.

 Features